Minnesota Secretary Of State - Minnesota in Profile

 (Urban-rural populations defined by U.S. Census Bureau classifications)

-For a complete profile of Minnesota including educational, energy, employment, agricultural, transportation and exports, download the first chapter of the 2015-2016 Legislative Manual.
+For a complete profile of Minnesota including educational, energy, employment, agricultural, transportation and exports, download the first chapter of the 2023-24 Blue Book.